sanyashree2005-maker/car-number-plate-detector/README.md

 This Streamlit app detects vehicle number plates from images and extracts text using OCR.

 ## Features
-- YOLO-based plate detection
+- YOLO-based license plate detection
-- Image enhancement
-- OCR using Tesseract
+- Image preprocessing for OCR
-- Simple web interface
+- Streamlit UI

+## Deployment
+Hosted on Streamlit Cloud